We are Authors

-Handwriting & mark-making is taught regularly through short, focused and discrete sessions and may be linked with spelling, grammar, phonic objectives or fine and gross motors skills.
+Handwriting and mark-making is taught regularly through short, focused and discrete sessions and may be linked with spelling, grammar, phonic objectives or fine and gross motors skills.
 Teaching of handwriting occurs outside of Author lessons although high quality handwriting is modelled at all times by adults.

 Spelling, Vocabulary, Grammar and Punctuation

-Vocabulary, grammar and punctuation is taught mainly within the teaching of English lessons in order to make clear the purpose and relevance of a specific word, piece of punctuation or grammatical term.
+Vocabulary, grammar and punctuation is taught mainly within the teaching of Authors lessons in order to make clear the purpose and relevance of a specific word, piece of punctuation or grammatical term.
 These elements will be explored through identifying them in texts and by practising them before applying them in their own writing.